Quantitative Insights into Large Language Model Usage and Trust in Academia: An Empirical Study: Related Works

 There is extensive literature documenting the importance of trust in user experiences of automated systems.
-To begin with, it is essential to first define and operationalize the concept of trust.
-Studies have proposed various frameworks and metrics for assessing trust \cite{mcknightTrustSpecificTechnology2011a,korberTheoreticalConsiderationsDevelopment2019,chiouTrustingAutomationDesigning2023, gulatiDesignDevelopmentEvaluation2019a, kohnMeasurementTrustAutomation2021}.
+Related work has defined and operationalized the concept of trust through various frameworks and metrics~\cite{mcknightTrustSpecificTechnology2011a,korberTheoreticalConsiderationsDevelopment2019,chiouTrustingAutomationDesigning2023, gulatiDesignDevelopmentEvaluation2019a, kohnMeasurementTrustAutomation2021}.
 Some have pointed out the multidimensional nature of trust and the multiplicity of definitions that it may entail.
 Others define ``trust'' as a positive belief in another party’s goodwill, a cognitive state justified by reasons or arguments, or an emotional state that depends on one’s feelings towards another party \cite{leeTrustAutomationDesigning2004, uenoTrustHumanAIInteraction2022}.

-Quantitative methods can provide insight into how user trust may affect their experiences with LM.
+Quantitative methods can provide insight into how user trust may affect their experiences with LLM.
 Bahmanziari et al. use policy capturing, a simulation-based model, to study the relationship between trust and technology adoption \cite{bahmanziariTrustImportantTechnology2003}.
 Several quantitative studies have also been conducted around trust in language models.
-Kim et al. use regression analysis to show that LMs that express uncertainty reduce overreliance on AI but may also reduce trust overall \cite{kimNotSureExamining2024}.
+Kim et al. use regression analysis to show that LLMs that express uncertainty reduce overreliance on AI but may also reduce trust overall \cite{kimNotSureExamining2024}.
 Cabrero-Daniel and Cabrero conduct a quantitative study on user expertise and trust in natural language generators \cite{cabrero-danielPerceivedTrustworthinessNatural2023}.
-Finally, a couple of studies have used structural equation modeling as a method: Jo investigates the different factors that lead to language model adoption, including trust, \cite{joDecodingChatGPTMystery2023} and Choudhury and Shamszare study the correlation between trust and intent to use ChatGPT in a medical setting \cite{choudhuryInvestigatingImpactUser2023}.
+Finally, related work has used structural equation modeling as a method: Jo investigates the different factors that lead to language model adoption, including trust, \cite{joDecodingChatGPTMystery2023} and Choudhury and Shamszare study the correlation between trust and intent to use ChatGPT in a medical setting \cite{choudhuryInvestigatingImpactUser2023}.
+Part of the literature has also studied how to improve trust in AI.
+Trust may be fostered by aligning algorithmic development around desirable values such as accuracy, explainability, and bias-awareness \cite{srinivasanImprovingTrustData2020, rossiBuildingTrustArtificial2018}.
+Other studies have shown that it might be helpful to use tools such as interactive visualization or even ChatGPT to improve trust in AI in certain contexts \cite{beauxis-aussaletRoleInteractiveVisualization2021, yeImprovedTrustHumanRobot2023}.